Bible verses about Faithfulness to God

 2. “Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love him.”
 James 1:12 NIV

 Nobody likes trials, and if we are given a recipe to avoid them, we will seize the opportunity with both hands.
 But James assures us that when we remain faithful to God through difficult seasons, not only will we be blessed here and now, but we will be rewarded with the crown of eternal life.
-In the first verses of chapter 1, James exhorts us to consider it pure joy when we face different trials.
-This is easier said than done, but God will give us the strength to endure.
+In the first verses of chapter 1, James exhorts us to consider it pure joy of thy Lord when we face different trials.
+This is easier said than done, but faithful God will give us the strength to endure.
 Our faithfulness to God will be rewarded; hang in there!

 3. “Fear none of those things which thou shalt suffer: behold, the devil shall cast some of you into prison, that ye may be tried; and ye shall have tribulation ten days: be thou faithful unto death, and I will give thee a crown of life.”
 Revelation 2:10 KJV